Malvineous/archlinux-pacman-repo/README.md

 ### Example ###

-If uploading to `s3://example.com/hello/` then anyone wishing to use the repo will need to add this to `/etc/pacman.conf`:
+If uploading to `s3://example.com/hello/` and the repo defined in `Makefile.config` is called `myrepo`, then anyone wishing to use the repo will need to add this to `/etc/pacman.conf`:

-    [example]
+    [myrepo]
     SigLevel = Optional TrustAll
     Server = http://example.com/hello/$repo/$arch/